dgraph-io/dgraph-docs/content/enterprise-features/learner-nodes.md

 A best-effort query to a `learner` node returns any data that is already available in that learner node.
 The response is still a valid data snapshot, but at a timestamp which is not the latest one.

+{{% notice "note" %}}
+Best-effort queries won't be forwarded to a Zero node to get the latest timestamp.
+{{% /notice %}}

 You can still send typical `read` queries (strict consistency) to a `learner` node.
 They would just incur an extra latency cost due to having to reach out the Zero leader.

 {{% notice "note" %}}
-Best-effort queries won't be forwarded to a Zero node to get the latest timestamp.
+If the learner node needs to serve normal queries, at least one Alpha leader must be available.
 {{% /notice %}}

 ## Use-case examples